 - Grayson Randall (NC), Brian Greene (YP), John Balsam (Atlanta), will be deploying with the truck.

-- Jay Diepenbrock deployed with the EOC (Emergency Operations Center) and Mary Ellen Randall deployed with Red Cross Public Affairs.
+- Jay Diepenbrock deployed with the EOC (Emergency Operations Center).

 - David Wright assisted in some final setup of the MOVE truck in preparation for deployment.
 Thanks!